 Broadband Media Streaming

-There is no special consideration for playing a broadband -only delivered media streams other than what is provided in the DASH client specification.
+There is no special consideration for playing media streams delivered over broadband only other than what is provided in the DASH client specification.

 Downloaded Media Content

 The AMP can play out broadband or broadcast downloaded media content.
-The Broadcaster Application discovers the MPD URL of the downloaded media content, and initiates play out using one of the two mechanisms described here and described in Section 9.6.6.
+The Broadcaster Application discovers the MPD URL of the downloaded media content, and initiates play out using one of the two mechanisms described here and described in Section 9.7.3.